nebula-org/gif/README.md

 The project also contains an example foundry forge based unit test `TestInsuranceProduct.t.sol` which demonstrates how to write a test for the `InsuranceProduct` contract.

+## Notes

+- Renaming the contracts requires adapting the deployment script to be able to deploy the renamed contracts.
+The same goes for including additional libraries in the component contracts.
+- Updating the GIF framework requires updating the submodule in the `gif-next` directory.
+Since `forge update gif-next` will always update to the latest commit on the develop branch of the `gif-next` repo.
+If a specific version if required, its easier to first remove the module using `forge remove gif=next` and then re-add it again using `forge install gif-next@version`.
+- Updating the GIF framework might require changes to components as well as the deployment script.

 ## Commands

 ### Compiling